reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-5-reactive-apis.md

 ## Basic Reactive HTTP Request / Response Exchange

-Let's now understand how to send a simple HTTP reactive request.
+Let's look at an example of how to send a simple HTTP reactive request.
 {{% info title="Reactive Java Programming and RxJava" %}}
 Reactive Java Programming, also known as [ReactiveX or Reactive Extensions](https://reactivex.io/), is an approach to programming that emphasizes asynchronous and event-driven processing.
 It enables developers to write code that reacts to changes or events in the system, rather than relying on traditional imperative programming paradigms.

-[RxJava](https://github.com/ReactiveX/RxJava), a library for Reactive Programming in Java, implements the principles of ReactiveX.
+[RxJava](https://github.com/ReactiveX/RxJava), a library for reactive programming in Java, implements the principles of ReactiveX.
 It provides a powerful toolkit for composing asynchronous and event-based programs using observable sequences.
 These sequences represent streams of data or events that can be manipulated and transformed using a wide range of operators.

 RxJava allows developers to write concise and expressive code by leveraging operators like map, filter, and reduce to perform common data transformations.
 It also provides features for error handling, backpressure handling, and concurrency control, making it suitable for building responsive and resilient applications.
 {{% /info %}}

-Let's now implement the logic to implement a reactive call the endpoints.
+### Project Setup

 We need to set up following Maven dependencies: